Health Care Reform

 - Removing barriers and restrictions that prevent Registered Nurses (RNs) and Advanced Practice Registered Nurses (APRNs) from contributing fully to patient care in all communities.

-- Care coordination services that reduce costs and improve outcomes with consistent payment for all qualified health care professionals delivering such services, including nurses.
+- Care coordination services that reduce costs and improve outcomes with consistent payment that is sustainable for all qualified health care professionals delivering such services, including nurses.

-Encourage mechanisms to stimulate economic use of health care services while supporting those who do not have the means to share in costs.
+Encourage mechanisms to stimulate cost-effective use of health care services while minimizing burdens on those who do not have the means to share in costs.
 This includes:

-- A partnership between the government and private sector to bear health care costs.
+- A partnership between the government and private sector to address health care costs.

 - Payment systems that reward quality and the appropriate, effective use of resources.